-- Creates a Context10g object and from it gets the DataProvider and the TransactionProvider. - From the Context10g object, gets the MdmMeasure and the MdmPrimaryDimension objects that it uses. - Creates a SingleSelectionTemplate for selecting single values from some of the dimensions of the measure. - Creates a TopBottomTemplate and stores selections made by the end user. - Gets the Source produced by the TopBottomTemplate. - Uses the Context10g object to create a Cursor for that Source and to display its values.
+- Creates a Context10g object and from it gets the DataProvider and the TransactionProvider. - From the Context10g object, gets the MdmMeasure and the MdmPrimaryDimension objects that it uses. - Creates a SingleSelectionTemplate for selecting single values from some of the dimensions of the measure.
+For the code of the SingleSelectionTemplate class that this example uses, see Appendix B. - Creates a TopBottomTemplate and stores selections made by the end user. - Gets the Source produced by the TopBottomTemplate.

+Uses the Context10g object to create a Cursor for that Source and to display its values.

-To use Example 8-2 from Chapter 8, replace the lines in the run method beginning with the following comment to the end of the method.
+To use Example 8-2 from Chapter 8, replace the lines in the run method from the following comment to the end of the method

-'''

-// Replace from here for the Using Child Transaction example.
+// Replace from here on for the Using Child Transaction example.

-'''